dockstore/dockstore-documentation/docs/getting-started/getting-started-with-docker.rst

     RUN chmod a+x /usr/local/bin/bamstats

 This copies the local helper script ``bamstats`` from the git checkout directory to ``/usr/local/bin``.
+(We'll talk more about that helper script later.)
 This is an important example; it shows how to use ``COPY`` to copy files in the git directory structure to inside the Docker image.
-After copying to ``/usr/local/bin`` the script is made runnable by all users.
+After copying to ``/usr/local/bin`` we make the helper script executable by all users in the next line via `chmod` which is used to modify permissions in Unix-like systems.

 .. code:: dockerfile